 - Able to attend all lectures of the specified course and keep up with notes and assigned readings

 - Conduct two regularly scheduled study sessions per week

 - Model a professional attitude concerning the professor, students, staff, class standards, grades, and student concerns

 - Possess strong organizational and interpersonal communication skills

 New PASS leaders must attend weekly training sessions during the semester.
 We provide ongoing training and support throughout the year.

 The wage is slightly above the minimum and PASS leaders work approximately eight hours per week.

-For additional information about courses that have PASS openings, contact Dr. Edith L. Simms, Learning Resources Specialist, at email@example.com.
+For additional information about courses that have PASS openings, contact Dr. Edith L. Simms, Director of the Learning Resource Center, at email@example.com.